Report: Riders fall just short against Sheffield to take first loss of the season

 Sharks bite back

-The Sharks got back in it at the hands of Prentiss Nixon, who snatched momentum with five straight points.
+The Sharks got back in it at the hands of Nixon, who snatched momentum with five straight points.
 Nixon scored 11 in the first quarter to lead the game, and bring Sheffield back into it.

 Jalon Pipkins then cut it to five with a tough fadeaway, before Rodney Glasgow Jr followed with a three for the hosts.